Next Start

 1/27/2020

-Whether you’re an experienced welder or have considered pursuing a career in the field, you’ve most likely heard of welding blueprint symbols.
-Similar to how a web designer uses code when creating a website or a CNC machinist follows blueprints for their designs, welders often rely on welding symbols to create their welds.
+Whether you’re an experienced welder or have considered pursuing a career in welding, you’ve most likely heard of welding blueprint symbols.
+Welding blueprint symbols are used as a shorthand code to describe the type of weld, its size, and other information.
+Similar to how a web designer uses code when creating a website or a CNC machinist follows blueprints for their designs, welders rely on blueprints to guide their work and ensure precision in their welds.
 Welders interpret and decipher the symbols when creating their work.

 What Are Welding Blueprint Symbols?

 Welders live by the 1/16th rule—meaning their welds can be larger or smaller than what is specified by no more than 1/16th of an inch.
-Precision is key in this industry, so it’s important for welders to have an understanding of blueprints and how to follow them in order to create welds that are up to standard.
+Precision is key in this industry, so it’s important for welders to understand blueprints and how to follow them to create welds that are up to standard.

 Before starting their weld, welders will typically look at a Welding Procedure Specification (WPS), which is a document that gives direction to the welder by providing information such as material thickness, the general position the part needs to be welded in, the electrodes to use and more.
 From here, the welder will look at the welding blueprint, which contains weld symbols, specific measurements and other information needed to complete the task.
 These blueprints come in different forms, such as isometric, orthographic and 3D.